-On Wednesday, March 10, President of the United States Joe Biden said of skyrocketing gas prices seen across the world, “Defending freedom is going to cost.”
+On Wednesday, March 10, President Joe Biden said of skyrocketing gas prices seen across the world, “Defending freedom is going to cost.”
 “We will not be part of subsidizing Putin’s war,” he added to qualify Washington’s decision.

 Washington’s self-righteous attitude may misdirect American sentiments to believe that this country’s foreign policy is indeed protecting the freedom of the Ukrainian people; but if you’re familiar with America’s past and present, the claim that the U.S. is a crusader for liberty is clearly nothing more than blatantly manipulative, imperialist rhetoric to justify needless cruelty against the people of Russia, as well as the one-third of the global population whose freedoms are restricted by economic sanctions.

 In a recently published article by The Atlantic Magazine entitled “The Russian Elite Can’t Stand the Sanctions,” sociologist Brooke Harrington outlines how sanctions targeting the Russian bourgeoisie are limiting their access to luxury goods and services such as private jet flights around the world, access to international designer shops, and vacations to their summer homes in temperate countries.